 This actually turned out to be perfect with another great fire right next to a wider babbling stream.
 Plus the USFS trail crew followed us and took care of all the downed trees, so our return trip was much easier.
 The hiking options had run out and my raw bloody heel under the moleskin was motivating me to return to Wallowa Lake a day early.
 The hike out was uneventful and the a little painful, but I had plenty of rewards especially knowing that access was going to be restricted by the heavy snowpack.
 Brook and I spent a few days in Joseph and Enterprise with a couple of visits to Terminal Gravity for food and IPAs.

 The wilderness beauty was beyond what I expected.
 All five of us started from Two Pan Trailhead heading up the Minam Lake Trail, spending 2 nights at Minam Lake with a day trip over to Blue Lake.
 Minam lake provided swimming, fishing and serious relaxation.
-We were treated to a sunset on the second evening.
+We were even treated to a sunset on the second evening.

 We passed by Mirror Lake and ended up camping at Moccasin Lake planning on a few nights with days hikes and more fishing.
 We hiked the Basin Lakes loop over by Douglas Lake and back.